 Emotional intelligence can be measured.

-We recently released Emotify, a game-based assessment of emotional intelligence, which measures a candidate’s ability to accurately perceive and understand emotions.
+We recently released Emotify, an interactive assessment of emotional intelligence, which measures a candidate’s ability to perceive, understand and manage emotions.
 It has helped organizations identify candidates who are adaptable, emotionally aware, and capable of building strong, long-lasting relationships.
 The assessment is now available to all Criteria customers.
 Learn more about the assessment or start a free trial to try it for yourself.

 1. Kellowy, E Kevin., Day, Arla L., October 2005, Building healthy workplaces: What we know so far.
 Canadian Journal of Behavioural Science, Vol 37(4), 223-235